okeStevo/executionersfromshaolin/README.md

 ## 🚀 Deployment

 Simply upload these files to any web server:
-- store-vanilla.html
+- index.html
-- store-vanilla.js
+- script.js
-- src/ folder (with all assets)
+- images/ folder (with all product images)

 No special server configuration needed!